 The JEA drinking water system consists of wells, water treatment plants, the distribution grid of pipelines, and finally the customers' meters.
 We have over 130 wells that withdraw water from the Floridan aquifer, about 1,000 feet below land surface.
-The fresh, clean water is pumped from the well fields to one of 38 water treatment plants, where it then flows through an aerator to remove the sulfur (rotten egg) odor.
+The fresh, clean water is pumped from the well fields to one of 39 water treatment plants, where it then flows through an aerator to remove the sulfur (rotten egg) odor.
 The water leaves the reservoirs and is disinfected with chlorine per health regulations before it enters over 4,900 miles of water lines for distribution to our customers.
 Ozone is also utilized at two plants for sulfide removal and to improve taste and odors.
-JEA is committed to environmental stewardship by maximizing the use of available water resources.